mikejavierre/code-assesmet-upv/README.md

 It is assumed that disconnected channel is mainly compose by 0s.
 If noise was present further refinement should be done.

+## Efficiency:

+The full pipelinetime 0.1431 seconds for the given test set, which processes 30 seconds of ECG x 6 channels (in fact only 5 becasue of disconnected one).
+Code can esily scale in terms of efficiency if parallel computing is used s it channel could be procesed in an independent core.